winneon/neutron/README.md

 ### My jumps left and total jumps left both show "???"!

-This is because EDSM does not know the coordinates of the system you're in.
+This is because either EDSM does not know the coordinates of the system you're in, or you're not in the system you set as the source system.
 The app has already taken care of this.
-Your "Next System" should be set to the closest known system to you.
-Jump to that system and the app should update accordingly with the proper info.
+Jump to your "Next System" and the app should update accordingly with the proper info.

 ## Credit